irmen/Pyro4/docs/source/index.rst

 `Pyro mailing list <http://lists.sourceforge.net/lists/listinfo/pyro-core>`_ | :doc:`licensedisclaimer`

 .. warning::
  This manual is still being written.
-It is incomplete and may contain errors.
+It is not fully complete yet and may contain errors.
- For the time being it may be helpful to read the `Pyro 3 manual <http://packages.python.org/Pyro/>`_ as well.
+ For the time being it may be helpful to read the `Pyro 3 manual <http://packages.python.org/Pyro/>`_ as well, for a lot of background information on the older Pyro version (on which Pyro4 is based).
- Also in the source archive there is a directory :file:`examples` that contains a truckload of example programs that show the various features.

 Contents
 --------